The Ideal Motorcycle For India

 It’s pretty obvious that currently, just one motorcycle fits the bill: Royal Enfield Himalayan BS4.
 It is already facing challenges from new bikes like the BMW G310 GS, Kawasaki Versys X-300, and the hotly-anticipated KTM 390 Adventure.

 But hey, if you have a thirst for adventure, nothing should stop you from heading out on whatever steed you have.
-After all, we were talking about the perfect motorcycle for India, not for you!
+After all, we were talking about the perfect motorcycle for tour of India, not for you!